DevExpress/devextreme-documentation/concepts/05 UI Components/Button/00 Getting Started with Button/12 Add an Icon.md

 ---

-You have configured basic Button features.
-To take a more detailed look at this UI component, explore the following resources:
+For more information on this UI component, refer to the following resources:

 - [Demos](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Button/Overview)
 - [API Reference](/Documentation/ApiReference/UI_Components/dxButton/)